-Electronically-submitted proposed orders shall be filed as an attachment to the accompanying motion and titled "Proposed Order" on the document upload screen in CM/ECF.
+Electronically-submitted proposed orders shall be filed with the motion as an attachment and named "Proposed Order" on the system.
 This will provide service of the proposed order to all registered parties.

 All proposed orders must be conspicuously labeled "Proposed."
 If the judge decides to use the proposed order, s/he will remove the "Proposed" language.